tux4kids/Tuxpaint-Android/app/src/main/jni/tuxpaint/docs/es_ES.UTF-8/README.txt

 Tux Paint maintains a presence on a variety of social media networks, where we post updates and artwork.

+  * Follow @tuxpaint.bsky.social on Bluesky
   * Join the Tux Paint page on Facebook
   * Follow @TuxPaintDevs on Instagram
   * Follow @tuxpaint@floss.social on Mastodon
   * Follow u/TuxPaintDevs on Reddit
   * Follow @TuxPaintDevs on Threads
+  * Follow @TuxPaintDevs on TikTok
   * Follow Tux Paint on Tumblr
-  * Follow @TuxPaintTweets on Twitter
+  * Subscribe to @TuxPaintOfficial on YouTube

 VIII.
 Trademark notices

   * "Linux" is a registered trademark of Linus Torvalds.
   * "Microsoft" and "Windows" are registered trademarks of Microsoft Corp.
   * "Apple" and "macOS" are registered trademarks of Apple Inc.
+  * "Haiku" is a registered trademark of Haiku, Inc.
   * "Facebook", "Instagram", and "Threads" are registered trademarks of Meta Platforms, Inc.
   * "Mastodon" is a registered trademark of Mastodon gGmbH.
   * "Reddit" is a registered trademark of Reddit, Inc.
+  * "TIK TOK" is a trademark of Bytedance Ltd.
   * "Tumblr" is a registered trademark of Tumblr, Inc.
-  * "Twitter" is a registered trademark of X Corp.
+  * "YouTube" is a registered trademark of Alphabet, Inc.